 Academic Qualifications Needed to Become a Lecturer

-To embark on a career as a lecturer, you’ll need to lay a strong academic foundation.
+To embark on a career as a lecturer, you will need to lay a strong academic foundation.
 Here’s a simplified list of the essential qualifications you should aim for:

 1. Bachelor’s Degree: Start with a bachelor’s degree in your chosen field, such as English, Science, or History.
 This typically takes around four years to complete.